RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

    - If running a sight converter, it must select the renderer to convert and assign it to the context object
  - Apply shared configs before and after the conversion
    - Specifically, set the scope center and apply the config's MaterialConfig at the very end
- - Validate success and log failures (not successes)
+ - Validate success, but only log failures (not successes)
    - Sight converters and overlay generators will log successes

-The default ThermalConvert is used when an item has no config.
+The default ThermalConverter is used when an item has no config, or that config does not specify a "Handler"

 ## ISightConverter